Arboreal Singularities in Weinstein Skeleta: Introduction

 \section{Introduction}

-Weinstein manifolds are open symplectic manifolds which play a key role in many problems in symplectic topology and mirror symmetry.
+Weinstein manifolds are open symplectic manifolds compatible with Morse theory, and are deformation equivalent to Stein manifolds \cite{E}.
+They were introduced by Eliashberg and Gromov \cite{EG} as a special class of convex symplectic manifolds compatible with the symplectic handle construction of Weinstein \cite{W}.
 A Weinstein manifold contains a core isotropic \emph{skeleton} consisting of the set of points which do not escape to infinity under the Liouville flow--equivalently (in the Weinstein case), the stable manifolds of all the zeros of the vector field.
 Any arbitrarily small neighborhood of the skeleton completely recovers the Weinstein manifold, but the neighborhood cannot always be recovered from the skeleton itself near complicated singularities that typically develop.
-A longstanding hope has been to show that each homotopy class of Weinstein manifolds can be represented by a Weinstein structure with a simple enough class of singularities so that the neighborhood can be recovered directly from the skeleton, and the singularities can be combinatorially classified by a finite list of types in each dimension.
-In this paper we make achieve significant progress in this direction.
+A longstanding hope has been to show that each Weinstein manifold can be represented by a Weinstein structure with a simple enough class of singularities so that the neighborhood can be recovered directly from the skeleton, and the singularities can be combinatorially classified by a finite list of types in each dimension.
+In this paper we make significant progress in this direction.